-Korea has many museums highlighting technology, 20th century Korean history and the wars fought on its soil.
-In the early 20th century the Joseon era and Korean independence came to an end when Japan militarily interfered and forced treaties on the country whereby it first became a Japanese protectorate in 1905 and 5 years later was formally annexed by Japan.
-Emperor Sunjong, who had acceded to the throne in 1907 when Japan had forced his father.
-Emperor Gwangmu, to abdicate, only ruled for three years until Japan abolished the Korean Empire and annexed the country in 1910.
+Korea has many museums highlighting technology, 20th-century Korean history and the wars fought on its soil.
+In the early 20th century, the Joseon era and Korean independence ended when Japan militarily interfered and forced treaties on the country.
+It first became a Japanese protectorate in 1905 and 5 years later was formally annexed by Japan.
+Emperor Sunjong, who had acceded to the throne in 1907 when Japan forced his father, Emperor Gwangmu, to abdicate, ruled for three years until Japan abolished the Korean Empire and annexed the country in 1910.
 He then lived with his wife, Empress Sunjeong, virtually as prisoners in Changdeokgung Palace in Seoul.
-Their cars are displayed in the National Palace Museum of the Gyeongbokgung Palace in Seoul.
+Their cars are displayed in Seoul’s National Palace Museum of the Gyeongbokgung Palace.

 In Gangneung, on the east coast of Gangwon province, is the unique Charmsori Gramophone and Edison Science Museum, a private collection founded by the collector Son Seongmok, the largest gramophone museum in the world.
 It has a collection of 4,500 phonographs, 150,000 phonograph records, 1,000 books, and 5,000 items from 20 nations.
 It displays all kinds of music boxes and gramophones and rare items like a waxroll changer.
 The Edison Invention Hall displays 850 inventions of Edison’s, including three of his greatest inventions - phonographs, light bulbs and projectors.